 Between the reasonable prices, close proximity to the city center, and easy access to open space, Maxvorstadt is an excellent location to consider if you are planning to travel with your family.
 There is plenty to keep everyone entertained and kids will have plenty of space to work off their energy.

-Best places to stay in Munich in Maxvorstadt:
+Best places to stay in Maxvorstadt:

 Ludwigsvorstadt is the district immediately to the east of Altstadt.
 Close to the attractions of the city centre, as well as the museums of Maxvorstadt, Ludwigsvorstadt offers a convenient central location without the higher prices and bustling crowds of the touristy Old Town.